MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

     When you select an item, the **View data** option displays the audit activities that triggered the recommendation.

-> [!NOTE]
-> There is currently a known problem displaying question marks (**?**) in paths and file names instead of non-ASCII characters when the sending operating system locale is English.

 ## How to modify the reports and create custom queries